-One of the best tools you can ever have to help you make progress towards to your goals… is knowledge, skill and experience.
+One of the best tools you can ever have to help you make progress towards your goals… is knowledge, skill, and experience.

 Specifically knowledge about that thing you want to pursue.
 The industry.
 The people who win and lose in it.
 The ins and outs of that thing you want to attain.
 All the news about what is about to happen.
 All the history of what occurred in the past.

 Skill… the ability to create, design, or whatever it is that people do in that specific industry of yours.
 Not just talk… unless you can really sell or market… etc. It is important to be able to earn through skill on your own.
 Just in case you have to.
 Just in case whatever joint collaboration or employment situation you are in… ends up not working for you.